 Matthew grew up in North Warwickshire and enjoyed science, music and art at school.
 He went on to study Physics with Study in Continental Europe at the University of Bristol.
 He spent a year in Grenoble, France, where he studied physics, learned to ski and became near-fluent in French.

-He has been a regular presenter at the National Science Learning Centre since 2005, delivering a number of sessions on science clubs, curriculum enrichment and creative science demonstrations.
+He has been a regular presenter at the National STEM Learning Centre since 2005, delivering a number of sessions on science clubs, curriculum enrichment and creative science demonstrations.

 Matthew became a presenter on Teachers TV in 2006.
 He was a roving reporter on the “Resource Review” series and fronted several science and maths programmes.
 He has provided science and education consultancy for production companies and has made occasional guest appearances on programmes for BBC, Sky and ITV.

 In 2007, Matthew began work on the After-School Science and Engineering Clubs pilot at the British Science Association.
 Initially, he was responsible for the professional advice and support for club leaders across England.
-Following the pilot, Matthew moved to STEMNET to manage the STEM Clubs Network UK-wide.
-He oversaw the development of CPD, redevelopment of the STEM Clubs website and the growth of the network to over 2500 clubs.
+Following the pilot, he moved to STEMNET to manage the STEM Clubs Network UK-wide.
+He oversaw the development of CPD and the growth of the network to over 2500 clubs.
 During this time, Matthew also launched the STEM Challenges, one of the official London 2012 Get Set education projects.

 Matthew worked with Teachers TV on the highly successful “Ready to Learn” mass participation project for National Science and Engineering Week 2008.
 He devised the lesson plans and resources.
 The project successfully engaged over 78,000 pupils* nationwide from over 600 schools.
 In addition, Matthew has written education resources for the European Space Agency.

-Away from education, Matthew has over ten years of experience in the pyrotechnics industry.
+Away from education, Matthew has over twelve years of experience in the pyrotechnics industry.
 He has a strong track record of managing professional firework shows to audiences ranging from 20 to 500,000 people.
 Out of season, Matthew combines his passion for pyrotechnics with that of science communication in his live stage shows.
 His work is internationally recognised by the firework and special effects industries and, in May 2017, he was invited to speak at the 16th International Symposium on Fireworks in Japan.